edanssandes/MASA-Core/README.md

 <img src="https://raw.githubusercontent.com/edanssandes/masa-core/master/images/masa-core-puzzle.png" align="left" height="180" hspace="50">

 <p align="justify">
 The MASA-Core library is based on CUDAlign, that is a tool able to align huge sequences in CUDA capable GPUs.
 The MASA-Core contains 90% of the original CUDAlign source code, isolating the platform-independent features.
-Thus, any developer may create "aligners" for different hardware/software platforms, reimplementing only 10% (or even less) of the original code and linking it against the portable MASA-Core library.
+Thus, any developer may create "aligners" for different hardware/software platforms, reimplementing only some methods of the original code and linking it against the portable MASA-Core library.
 Furthermore, new platform-independet optimizations may be deployed into the MASA-Core, leading to a wider contribution to all the specific aligners implementations.
 Platform-specific aligners will be maintained in separate repositories, with a static copy of the masa-core source.
 </p>

 ### Features: